 This is actually one of the leading causes of skin tags.
 By friction, we mean the rubbing of the skin against itself in places like the armpits, or against clothes and jewelry.
 This rubbing causes the collagen and blood cells to bunch, forming a little pouch in the skin, which then appears as a skin tag.

-There are many factors that can cause skin tags.
-The friction of skin rubbing against skin, jewelry or tight clothes, is a major factor in the cause of skin tags.
-Another important cause is insulin resistance.
 When a person gains weight, it causes all sorts of changes in the body, including a change in metabolism, hormones and insulin resistance.
-All these factors lend to skin tags easily developing.
+As we’ve discussed, all of these factors contribute to skin tag development.

-Weight gain can happen pretty quickly and with all these changes happening in the body weight gain is considered one of the main causes for skin tags.
-All these changes, as well as the increased friction of possibly tighter clothes and more skin fold, increase the possibility of skin tags.
-Losing weight does not mean that the skin tags will disappear, but it does mean that the chance of new ones growing is greatly decreased.
-And the good news is, skin tags are easy to remove.
+Weight gain can happen pretty quickly.
+The increased friction of possibly tighter clothes and more skin folds increases the probability of skin tags forming.
+Losing weight does not mean that the skin tags will disappear, but it does mean that the chance of new ones developing is greatly decreased.